 Died: 5 December 2006, Minsk, Belarus

 David Bronstein was one of the most imaginative and daring players of his generation.
 With a flair for tactical ingenuity and creative risk-taking, he rose swiftly through the Soviet ranks and earned his title shot by winning the 1950 Candidates Tournament.
 In the 1951 match, he led 11.5–10.5 before faltering in the final two games—a collapse often attributed to nerves, fatigue, or external pressure.
 Bronstein’s unorthodox strategies and intuitive sense of initiative made him a formidable and unpredictable challenger.
+His inventive ideas reshaped modern opening theory and midgame play, and his later writings—especially on Zurich 1953—cemented his reputation as a bold thinker who remained an influential and unconventional force in chess for decades.
+He later reflected on the psychological burden of that match:

 «I was not afraid of Botvinnik.
 I was afraid of losing to him.
 And there is a difference.» — David Bronstein

-🗓️ Match Dates: March 16 – May 11, 1951
+Match Dates: March 16 – May 11, 1951

-📍 Location: Moscow, Soviet Union
+Location: Moscow, Soviet Union

-⏱️ Time Control: 40 moves in 2.5 hours, followed by 16 moves per hour; no increment
+Time Control: 40 moves in 2½ hours, then 16 moves per hour

-💰 Prize Fund: State-sponsored; modest but significant, highlighting the symbolic value rather than financial stakes
+Prize Fund: State-sponsored; modest but significant, highlighting the symbolic value rather than financial stakes

-📄 Main Sponsors: Soviet State Committee for Physical Culture and Sport; Chess Section of the USSR Sports Federation
+Main Sponsors: Soviet State Committee for Physical Culture and Sport; Chess Section of the USSR Sports Federation

 Mikhail Botvinnik, Soviet Union